robertmassaioli/purescript-infinite-list/README.md

 [![Build Status](https://travis-ci.org/robertmassaioli/purescript-infinite-list.svg?branch=master)](https://travis-ci.org/robertmassaioli/purescript-infinite-list)

-This language allows you to have infinite lists that are:
+This library allows you to have infinite lists that are:

  - Type-safe
  - Memory efficient